4 Ways to Say (and Get) What You Want in Your Relationship

 Many couples are comfortable telling each other, “You never do this," "Why are you always forgetting what I say to you?"
 "How can you be so insensitive?” or, “Do you ever stop thinking about yourself?”
 They’re not as comfortable slowing down and saying, “It makes me feel so much more relaxed when I have help with this or that," or, “I really want to feel you listen and understand.”

-Unfortunately, most people automatically take a defended self-protective stance in relation to the inevitable hurts they experience with their partner.
+Unfortunately, most people automatically take a defensive, self-protective stance in relation to the inevitable hurts they experience with their partner.
 They fail to recognize that when they experience strong emotional reactions to a perceived slight by a partner that they are often reacting based on unresolved issues from their childhood.
 They have little awareness that this style of relating is moving them further from the outcome they want.

 When in this defended, self-righteous posture, they lose track of their ultimate goal.
 The conversation becomes about being “wronged” or winning an argument instead of resolving an issue that’s making them not feel as close to their partner.
 They may have destructive thoughts or be listening to “critical inner voices,” that tell them, “How dare he treat you that way?
 You better stand up for yourself," or "She is so self-centered; she only cares about herself.”
 As my father, psychologist Robert Firestone, often says about engaging in this way, “You may win the battle, but you will lose the war.”